 What is an apprenticeship?

-An apprenticeship is a paid position where you can gain valuable training and qualifications for your chosen vocation.
+An apprenticeship is a paid position where you gain valuable training for your chosen career.

 An Apprenticeship offers…